maryletteroa/maryletteroa.github.io/_posts/2025-02-09-erd-and-mermaid.md

 This is an extension of my [2025 Learning Log]({% link _posts/2025-01-24-2025-learning-log.md %}).

-I've reviewed ERDs (Entity Relation Diagrams) and Mermaid - a tool to create diagrams using code.
+I've reviewed ERDs (Entity Relationship Diagrams) and Mermaid - a tool to create diagrams using code.